FreeTurk/OSRepo/README.md

 * gotten rid of (some) wip areas (and hopefully added them to the repo)

 * added new OSes (currently 100+ OSes)
- * weird ones if you are mentally unstable
+  * some really weird ones if you are very much mentally unstable
   * more linux distros
   * red hat

 * for Windows users: a new installer!
 Now you can install OSR using a proper installer without having to open, move, copy files or whatever! its just easy.